 There are many critics of the Bible.
-Some pass severe judgment and condemn with condescension the authenticity, origin and accuracy of the Bible.
-Some allege contradictions or errors in the Bible to discredit the Word of God.
-Is the Word of God reliable?
+Some pass severe judgment and condemn with condescension the authenticity, origin, and accuracy of the Bible.
+Some allege contradictions or errors in the Bible to discredit the word of God.
+Is the word of God reliable?

-Many Bible critics pick at and try to discredit the historicity, factual accuracy and authorship of various books found within the Holy Bible.
-Some critics condemn the Bible for being ethnocentric, call it a maze of nonsense and claim it is proven wrong by history.
+Many Bible critics pick at and try to discredit the historicity, factual accuracy, and authorship of various books found within the Holy Bible.
+Some critics condemn the Bible for being ethnocentric, call it a maze of nonsense, and claim it is proven wrong by history.
 These critics attempt to explain away the miracles with possible natural causes.
 They use words like “weak,” “flawed,” “absurd,” “bizarre” and even “vulgar” in describing the Bible in an effort to belittle and discredit it.
-They also condemn God as capricious, vindictive, hateful and a liar.
+They also condemn God as capricious, vindictive, hateful, and a liar.
 And, of course, some critics claim that God does not even exist.

-From Adam and Eve in the Garden of Eden to the book of Revelation—prophesying the end-time events—critics find fault with the accounts, the authorship, the wording, the acts and the historicity of the Bible.
+From Adam and Eve in the Garden of Eden to the book of Revelation—prophesying the end-time events—critics find fault with the accounts, the authorship, the wording, the acts, and the historicity of the Bible.
 They reason that the biblical account could not be true, or that the stated author could not possibly be the author of the book.
 They interpret and then dissect, attack and malign.
 Anything supernatural is denigrated as superstition and foolishness.
-They claim there are no angels, no devil, no miracles and no God.
+They claim there are no angels, no devil, no miracles, and no God.

 With certain forms of criticism I have no issue, such as those that are not seeking to belittle or discredit the Bible.
 There are things to be learned through textual criticisms of the various biblical manuscripts and their dating and reliability compared to other manuscripts.
 Historical criticism seeking to determine how the text coincides with archaeological evidence or other non-biblical writings may be valuable.
-And some literary criticism—analyzing the poetic phrasing, grammar, imagery and word arrangement—adds to an appreciation of the rich beauty of the Bible.
+And some literary criticism—analyzing the poetic phrasing, grammar, imagery, and word arrangement—adds to an appreciation of the rich beauty of the Bible.

 There is no issue with an approach of “proving” the Bible.
-In 1 Thessalonians 5:21, it says to “Prove all things” (KJV).
+In 1 Thessalonians 5:21, it says to “Prove all things” (King James Version).
 The problem is in the attitude and approach.
 If the mind is already made up, the approach is to prove what is already preconceived.
 In psychology, this is called “confirmation bias.”
 Ambiguous evidence may be viewed as supportive of the preconception, and other evidence is discounted because it isn’t supportive of the preconception.
 Facts are interpreted with greater weight arbitrarily given to those that support the predetermined conclusion.
 This is called the “irrational primacy effect.”